willswats/nixos-config/docs/utilities/ssh.md

 ## Add an SSH key to Gnome Keyring with Login Auto Unlock

-1. Run `ssh-add -D` to remove all the keys from the SSH agent.
-2. Run `git pull` on a repository that you've cloned with SSH.
+1. Run `git pull` on a repository that you've cloned with SSH.
-3. When prompted to input your SSH key password, select "Automatically unlock this key whenever I'm logged in" (it may prompt twice).
+2. When prompted to input your SSH key password, select "Automatically unlock this key whenever I'm logged in" (it may prompt twice).